dtcenter/METplotpy/docs/Contributors_Guide/new_plot.rst

 For plots that are used by METviewer, two YAML configuration files are needed: a default configuration file and a custom config file.

-The default configuration file is used by METviewer.
+The default configuration files are used by METviewer and are located in *metplotpy/plots/config*.
+The default config file should be named using the naming convention **<plotname>_defaults.yaml**, where <plotname> is replaced with the name of the plot (e.g. bar, box, etc.).

 The custom configuration file is required.
 It can be an empty file if the default settings are to be applied.
-The default config file is named with the naming convention **plotname_defaults.yaml**.
-Custom configuration files are saved in the *METplotpy/test/plotname* directory.
+Custom configuration files are located in the *test/<plotname>* directory, where <plotname> is replaced with the name of the plot (e.g. box, bar, etc.).
 In addition to being used for testing, these custom configuration files are used in the user documentation to illustrate how to generate the plot.

 Contributed Plots
 -----------------

-In METplotpy, two YAML configuration files are needed because they are used by METviewer: A default configuration file and a custom config file.

-The custom configuration file is required.
-They are located in *metplotpy/plots/config*.
-It can be an empty file if the default settings are to be applied.
-The default config file is named with the naming convention **plotname_defaults.yaml**.
-Custom configuration files are saved in the *test/plotname* directory.
-In addition to being used for testing, these custom configuration files are used in the user documentation to illustrate how to generate the plot.
+The plots in *metplotpy/contributed* have been contributed from various sources and do not follow a specific pattern.
+However, it is recommended that when contributing plots, every effort is made to enable configurability by way of YAML configuration files and to avoid hard-coding of plot settings, input file paths, output file paths, etc.